composer/composer/doc/articles/plugins.md

 and have been split up in more steps than they used to, we provide a [SyncHelper][11] to make downloading and installing packages easier.

+## Plugin Extra Attributes

+A few special plugin capabilities can be unlocked using extra attributes in the plugin's composer.json.

+### class

+[See above](#plugin-package) for an explanation of the class attribute and how it works.

+### plugin-modifies-downloads

+Some special plugins need to update package download URLs before they get downloaded.

+As of Composer 2.0, all packages are downloaded before they get installed.
+This means on the first installation, your plugin is not yet installed when the download occurs, and it does not get a chance to update the URLs on time.

+Specifying `{"extra": {"plugin-modifies-downloads": true}}` in your composer.json will hint to Composer that the plugin should be installed on its own before proceeding with the rest of the package installs.
+This slightly slows down installations however so do not use it in plugins which do not absolutely require it.

 [1]: ../04-schema.md#type
 [2]: ../04-schema.md#extra
 [3]: https://github.com/composer/composer/blob/master/src/Composer/Plugin/PluginInterface.php